 Habitat For Humanity

 Like its parent organization, the Durham chapter of Habitat for Humanity provides beneficiaries with safe, secure, affordable homes that help them escape the cycle of poverty.
-The grant from the Burt’s Bees Greater Good Foundation will help Habitat utilize pollinator-friendly, drought-resistant landscaping, as well as give homeowners the option to grow vegetable gardens in raised beds.
+The grant from the Burt’s Bees Greater Good Foundation helps Habitat utilize pollinator-friendly, drought-resistant landscaping, as well as give homeowners the option to grow vegetable gardens in raised beds.

 Farmer Foodshare connects people who grow food with people who need food, building innovative healthy community food systems and enhancing community economic development.
-The grant from the Burt’s Bees Greater Good Foundation will support expansion of the “Donation Station” program, which allows farmers’ market shoppers to donate food or money for the purchase of food, all while supporting local farmers.
+The grant from the Burt’s Bees Greater Good Foundation supports expansion of the “Donation Station” program, which allows farmers’ market shoppers to donate food or money for the purchase of food, all while supporting local farmers.